-If you’re prone to acne, then you know that keeping your skin free of breakouts is a daily battle.
-Washing your face twice a day, avoiding overly greasy skin care products, and eating a healthy, balanced diet are all essential steps in the fight against zits—but sometimes that’s not enough to keep your complexion clear.
+If you’re prone to acne, then you know keeping your skin free of breakouts is a daily battle.
+Frequent dermatologist visits, avoiding overly greasy skin care products, and eating a healthy, balanced diet are all essential steps in the fight against zits—but sometimes that’s not enough to keep your complexion clear.
+[3, 4]

 Wash your sheets frequently

-To kill bacteria living on your sheets, hot water is your best bet.
-That said, most sheets come with instructions to launder them in cold water to preserve the fabric.
-If you decide to wash your sheets in cold water, make sure to toss them in the dryer afterward to kill bacteria that survived the wash.
-When it comes to what product to wash your sheets with, choose a dye- and fragrance-free detergent, as dyes and fragrances can both make your acne worse.
+While most sheets come with instructions to wash with cold water for long-lasting durability, hot water is best for killing bacteria.
+If you decide to wash your sheets in cold water, make sure to toss them in the dryer afterward to kill the bacteria that survived the wash.

-Haley recommends using silk pillowcases, which she says are good at preventing not only breakouts but also wrinkles.
-Silk is an 100% natural fabric made from the secretions of a silkworm.
-It’s smooth, lightweight, and hypoallergenic.
-Although silk doesn’t absorb moisture as well as cotton does, it still does a good job at repelling dust mites, mold, and bacteria due to its natural protein structure.
+Our number one recommendation is to use silk pillowcases, which can help prevent both wrinkles and breakouts.
+Although silk doesn’t absorb moisture as well as cotton, it still does a good job of repelling dust mites, mold, and bacteria due to its natural protein structure.
+[6, 14]

 Stick to a nightly face-washing routine